-The pharmaceutically active portion of the flaxseed are the seed and the oil.
+The pharmaceutically active portion of flaxseed is the seed and the oil.
 The high soluble fiber content is thought to decrease carbohydrate absorption.
 The high omega-3 fatty acid content is also thought to play a crucial role as these acids have been shown improve insulin sensitivity and glycemic control.
-Flaxseeds contain lignans, which have been proven to have antioxidant effects.(125-127)
+Flaxseeds contain lignans, which have been proven to have antioxidant effects (137-139).